Severan dynasty: Caracalla (198-217)

 The eldest son of Severus, born in 188 as Lucius Septimius Bassianus.

 "Caracalla" was a nickname referring to the Gallic hooded tunic that he habitually wore.

 In 195 Severus made him caesar and renamed him to Aurelius Antonius Marcus after Marcus Aurelius.

 A while later, in 198, Severus made him augustus while also naming Caracalla's younger brother, Geta, to caesar.

 Caracalla hated his brother, and conflict between them culminated in the assassination of the latter in 211.

 After the murder of his brother, Caracalla tried and gained goodwill of his legionaries with lavish pay raises.
 However, he also purged many of Geta's supporters.

 During his campaigns Caracalla let his mother, Julia Domna, who accompanied her son, to handle many official matters by correspondence and refer to him only major issues.

 In 213 he campaigned against the Alamanni, and in 214 he fought with the Danubian Carpi.

 Later he raised a Macedonian phalanx to emulate Alexander the Great, and marched through Asia and Syria to Alexandria, inviting mockery of many, whom he later executed.

 During his reign he bestowed, for reasons not entirely clear, Roman citizenship to all non-slaves living within the borders of the empire.

 The Baths of Caracalla in Rome are the most enduring monument of his rule.

-Caracalla died in April 8 217.
-He was murdered near Carrhae while en route to a campaign against the Partians, the murder being committed by an evocatus attached to the Praetorian Guard on the order of a Praetorian prefect, the future emperor Macrinus.
+Caracalla died in April 8, 217.
+He was murdered near Carrhae while en route to a campaign against the Parthians, the murder being committed by an evocatus attached to the Praetorian Guard on the order of a Praetorian prefect, the future emperor Macrinus.

 Geta (209-211)

-Dynastic aureus of Septimius Severus, minted in 202.
+A dynastic aureus of Septimius Severus, minted in 202.
 The reverse feature the portraits of Geta (right), Julia Domna (centre), and Caracalla (left).